deejaygraham/deejaygraham.github.io/_posts/2023-03-27-testing-at-top-and-bottom-of-triangle.md

 ## UI

 At the other end, the end to end tests, test that the whole application hangs together and is wired correctly.
-So has a web server spun up, connecting to a database with config files in place and all that.
+So, has a web server spun up, connecting to a database with config files in place and all that.
 This takes a lot of deployment effort to do and is relatively more expensive than microtesting just because of all of the things that need to be in place.
 For example, needing a database implies that the data needs to be kept up to date, is refreshed and restored correctly etc.